-- (1) Attend site handover. - (2) Issue construction documentation in accordance with the documentation schedule including, in the case of structural engineering, reinforcing bending schedules and detailing and specifications of structural steel sections and connections. - (3) Carry out contract administration procedures in terms of the contract.

-- (4) Prepare schedules of predicted cash flow. - (5) Prepare pro-active estimates of proposed variations for client decision making. - (6) Attend regular site, technical and progress meetings. - (7) Review the Contractor's quality control programme and advise and agree a quality assurance plan. - (8) Inspect the works for quality and conformity to contract documentation, on average once every 2 weeks during the course of the works as described in more detail in 3.3.2 for Level 1: periodic construction monitoring. - (9) Review the outputs of quality assurance procedures and advise the contractor and client on the adequacy and need for additional controls, inspections and testing. - (10) Adjudicate and resolve financial claims by contractor(s). - (11) Assist in the resolution of contractual claims by the contractor. - (12) Establish and maintain a financial control system. - (13) Clarify details and descriptions during construction as required. - (14) Prepare valuations for payment certificates to be issued by the principal agent. - (15) Instruct, witness and review all tests and mock ups carried out both on and off site. - (16) Check and approve contractor drawings for design intent. - (17) Update and issue drawings register. - (18) Issue contract instructions as and when required. - (19) Review and comment on operation and maintenance manuals, guarantee certificates and warranties. - (20) Inspect the works and issue practical completion and defects lists. - (21) Arranging for the delivery of all test certificates, statutory (regulatory) and other approvals, as built drawings and operating manuals
+- (1) Attend site handover. - (2) Issue construction documentation in accordance with the documentation schedule including, in the case of structural engineering, reinforcing bending schedules and detailing and specifications of structural steel sections and connections. - (3) Carry out contract administration procedures in terms of the contract. - (4) Prepare schedules of predicted cash flow. - (5) Prepare pro-active estimates of proposed variations for client decision making. - (6) Attend regular site, technical and progress meetings. - (7) Review the Contractor's quality control programme and advise and agree a quality assurance plan. - (8) Inspect the works for quality and conformity to contract documentation, on average once every 2 weeks during the course of the works as described in more detail in 3.3.2 for Level 1: periodic construction monitoring. - (9) Review the outputs of quality assurance procedures and advise the contractor and client on the adequacy and need for additional controls, inspections and testing. - (10) Adjudicate and resolve financial claims by contractor(s). - (11) Assist in the resolution of contractual claims by the contractor. - (12) Establish and maintain a financial control system. - (13) Clarify details and descriptions during construction as required. - (14) Prepare valuations for payment certificates to be issued by the principal agent. - (15) Instruct witness and review all tests and mock ups carried out both on and off site. - (16) Check and approve contractor drawings for design intent. - (17) Update and issue drawings register. - (18) Issue contract instructions as and when required. - (19) Review and comment on operation and maintenance manuals, guarantee certificates and warranties. - (20) Inspect the works and issue practical completion and defects lists. - (21) Arrange for the delivery of all test certificates, statutory (regulatory) and other approvals, as built drawings and operating manuals

 - Schedules of predicted cash flow.

 - Construction documentation.

-- Drawing register.
+- Drawings register.

 - Estimates for proposed variations.

 - Contract instructions.

 - Financial control reports.

 - Valuations for payment certificates.

 - Progressive and draft final account(s)

 - Practical completion and defects list

-- Electrical Certificate of Compliance
+- All statutory certification and certificates of compliance as required by the Local and other Statutory Authorities